Fawad Jalal

-Fawad Jalal is a Pakistani actor who was born on July 1st, 1980.
-He made his first debut in the Pakistani film called “Blind Love” in 2016.
-Jalal is best known for his role as Laxman in the historical drama Dastaan and as Aazan in Aik Larki Aam Si.
+Fawad Jalal is a Pakistani actor.
+He made his film debut in the 2016 Urdu film Blind Love.
+Jalal is best known for his role as Laxman in the historical drama Dastaan (2010) and as Aazan in Aik Larki Aam Si (2018).
 He also acted in a comedy short film “Fruit Chaat” on YouTube Channel Disability.
 Fawad Jalal primarily works in Urdu television serials and films.

 Early life and education

-Born in Lahore into a family of professionals, Jalal earned an MBA and also studied law, working with his father as a lawyer for few years before becoming an actor.
+Born in Lahore into a family of professionals, Jalal earned an MBA and also studied law, working with his father as a lawyer for a few years before becoming an actor.

 Career

 His appearances include Dastaan, Dekho Chaand Aaya, Naik Parveen, Bilqees Kaur, Yeh Chahatein Yeh Shiddatein, Aik Aur Sitam Hai and Aik Larki Aam Si.
 In 2016, he made his film debut with a supporting role in Blind Love.